 at Nike Softball Camps

-The Nike Softball Camp at Soldiers Creek Park presents campers with the opportunity to experience an elite training environment to improve fielding and hitting skills with the guidance of the Indiana State University coaching staff.
+The Nike Softball Camp at Soldiers Creek Park in conjunction with Fastpitch Orlando presents campers with the opportunity to experience an elite training environment to improve fielding and hitting skills with the guidance of the Indiana State University coaching staff.
 Soldiers Creek Park is the ideal location for any prospect or player looking to improve their game in Seminole County.
 Directing this camp will be Indiana State University Head Coach, Tori Magner.

 - 8:1 camper to instructor ratio

 - Daily emphasis on fundamental development, team play and more

 Tori Magner returns for her second season at Indiana State as an assistant coach in 2018 following one season as both an assistant and then as the interim head coach in 2017.View Tori's Bio ⟩